contentful-labs/webhook-apigateway-lambda-slack.js/README.md

 # Contentful webhooks to AWS API Gateway to AWS Lambda to Slack

 This is an example on how to deploy a webhook transformer on AWS API Gateway and Lambda to post from Contentful to Slack.
-This is not a fully fledged application but rather a couple of snippets on how the lambda function might look like and how the api and integration on [AWS API Gateway](https://aws.amazon.com/api-gateway/) is defined.
+This is not a fully fledged application but rather a couple of snippets on how the lambda function might look like and how the api and integration on [AWS API Gateway][3] is defined.

 ### What is Contentful
 [Contentful][1] is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

 ### Content
 - [src/lambda.js](src/lambda.js): The lambda function to transform the payload
-- [aws-api-lambda-slack/swagger.json](aws-api-lambda-slack/swagger.json): Swagger definition of the API
+- [aws-api-gateway-setup/swagger.json][6]: Swagger definition of the API
-- [aws-api-lambda-slack/integration.json](aws-api-lambda-slack/integration.json): Integration config used in AWS API Gateway
+- [aws-api-gateway-setup/integration.json][5]: Integration config used in AWS API Gateway

 ## Requirement
 - You need an account at AWS and the [AWS CLI](https://aws.amazon.com/cli/) setup with your AWS credentials
 - node and npm installed
+- A space at [http://contentful.com](contentful.com) with an API key for the management API with read access.
+- A slack channel with an [incoming webhook](https://api.slack.com/incoming-webhooks) configured

+## Wiring it all together (it's not as bad as it looks)
+1. Create the webhook target API at [AWS API Gateway][3], similar to what you see in [swagger.json][6]
+2. Create your [AWS Lambda function][4] and connect it to the API from 1.
+3. Setup the integration for the headers, similar to what you see in [integrations.json][5].
+Deploy your API.
+4. Setup a [webhook](https://www.contentful.com/developers/docs/concepts/webhooks/) in your Contentful space and point it to your API from 1
+5. Edit lambda.json and replace `cmaToken` with your contentful management API token and `slackURL` with the url of your incoming webhook on slack

-## Usage
+## Usage of this repo
 - Clone or fork this repository
 - run `npm install` to install dependencies
 - run `npm run setup` to create `dist` folder